SIMPLE (ENGLISH) WIKAPEDIA Wordlist for Spell Checking

 NO unlearning required to progress to full English.
 The originators of Basic also provide

-a learning path beyond basic Basic of 150 Next Step words and 350 Subsequent words at
+a learning path beyond basic Basic (adding 150 Next Step words and 350 Subsequent words) at

 which point the learner should be able to continue at his own pace.
-Because Simple Enlgish comes after Basic English, the expanded, "next step" Basic is included.
+Because Simple WIKI English comes after Basic English, the expanded, "next step" Basic is included.

-For general Simple Wiki use we have included the general subject words but NOT
+For Simple WIKI use we have included the general subject words, but NOT

 the Speciality lists of Basic.
-We included the Subsequent addenda 350 words for next step
+We included these, plus the "next step" words for

 from Basic towards full English.
 This combined list is sometimes referred to as the Basic 1500.

-The First Suppliment of 150 words for common
+The First Supplement of 150 words for common

 There is much overlap between the three sources.
 For example,